SimonDelord/UBI-Security/pipelines/readme.md

 To achieve this, [Shane Boulden](https://github.com/shaneboulden) and I have defined a workflow that does the following:

-## Benefits of using Tekton

-There are multiple benefits to using Tekton as part of the build:
- - reuse of multiple Taks that have been pre-built
- - TektonChains which does the automatic signing of each of the tasks and upload to the relevant Rekor Server for it.

 ### First pipeline

 This is the first pipeline that copies the Red Hat UBI into a local container registry: